Alexdalegend/MAMOC/content/post/PINNS_ARTICLE/index.md

 1. Construct a Neural Network with accompanying parameters,
 2. Create the two training datasets $\mathcal{T}\_f,\mathcal{T}\_b$,
 3. Specify the loss function and weights associated to $\omega\_f, \omega\_b$,
-4. Train the Neural Network to find find the best paramets that minimise the loss function.
+4. Train the Neural Network to find find the best parameters that minimise the loss function.

 {{< figure src="./PINNS/PINN_schematic.png" caption="Schematic of a PINN for solving the diffusion equation credit to Lu Lu et al. and DEEPXDE" numbered="true" >}}

-## Forward Problem: Sprott Atractor
+## Forward Problem: Sprott Attractor
 The Sprott Attractor[^sprott] is a chaotic dynamical system proposed in a 2014 paper that exhibits sensitivity to initial conditions and exhibits complex structure.
-It will be treated as a forward problem and therefore know in advance the parameters $\alpha, \beta$ and select $t \in [0,20]$ as the domain to learn on.
+It will be treated as a forward problem and therefore that we know in advance the parameters $\alpha, \beta$ and select $t \in [0,20]$ as the domain to learn on.
 {{< math >}}
 $$
  f(t)=\begin{cases}
       \frac{dx}{dt} = y +\alpha xy + xz \\
-      \frac{dy}{dt} = 1 - \beta x^2 + y*z  \\
+      \frac{dy}{dt} = 1 - \beta x^2 + yz  \\
       \frac{dz}{dt} = x - x^2 - y^2
    \end{cases},\quad \alpha=2.07, \beta = 1.79

 $$
 {{< /math >}}
 ### Data/PDE Setup
+The code in this section defines the geometric domain(time domain $(0,20)$), solver settings, and ODE system.
+The ODE system is a three-dimensional system of ordinary differential equations (ODEs) where $\texttt{x, y and z}$ are the three state variables of the system and $\texttt{o}$ is now the output of the model.
 ```python
 import deepxde as dde
 import numpy as np